vmware/terraform-provider-avi/website/docs/d/avi_controllersite.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `address` - Ip address or a dns resolvable, fully qualified domain name of the site controller cluster.
+Field introduced in 18.2.5.
 * `name` - Name for the site controller cluster.
+Field introduced in 18.2.5.
 * `port` - The controller site cluster's rest api port number.
+Allowed values are 1-65535.
+Field introduced in 18.2.5.
 * `tenant_ref` - Reference for the tenant.
+It is a reference to an object of type tenant.
+Field introduced in 18.2.5.
 * `uuid` - Reference for the site controller cluster.
+Field introduced in 18.2.5.